trickstercache/trickster/docs/tracing.md

 Trickster also supports omitting any tags that Trickster inserts by default.
 The list of default tags are below.
 For example on the "request" span, an `http.url` tag is attached with the current full URL.
 In deployments where that tag may introduce too much cardinality in your backend trace storage system, you may wish to omit that tag and rely on the more concise `path` tag.
 Each tracer config can be provided a string list of tags to omit from traces.

-### Attributes added to top level (request) span
+### Attributes added to request and core proxy/cache/fetch spans

-- `http.url` - the full HTTP request URL
 - `backend.name`
 - `backend.provider`
 - `cache.name`
 - `cache.provider`
 - `router.path` - request path trimmed to the route match path for the request (e.g., `/api/v1/query`), good for aggregating when there are large variations in the full URL path
+- `router.handler`

+These resource attributes are attached when the corresponding backend, cache, or route configuration is available to the request flow.

-### Attributes added to QueryCache span
+### Attributes added to top level (request) span

+- `http.url` - the full HTTP request URL

+### Attributes added to cache/proxy spans

-- `cache.status` - the lookup status of cache query.
+- `cache.status` - the lookup or proxy cache status where available.
 See the [cache status reference](./caches.md#cache-status) for a description of the attribute values.

+### Attributes added to proxy/fetch spans

+- `http.status_code` - the HTTP status returned by the Origin or generated proxy response, when available.

 ### Attributes added to the FetchRevalidation span